 Cheapest sedans to insure in Ohio

-Based on our data analysis, the Subaru Legacy is the cheapest sedan to insure, with an average cost of $765 for a full coverage car insurance six-month policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.
+Our data shows that Subaru Legacy is the most affordable sedan to insure in Ohio.
+Its average six-month full coverage cost is $765 for a policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.

-Below, you’ll find the most affordable sedans to insure in Ohio and their six-month full coverage car insurance premiums.
+The table below shows the cheapest sedans to insure in Ohio and their average full coverage six-month costs.

 Vehicle model (sedan) | Average six-month premium |